Native contract

 Prop value encoding

-setProp and animate carry every value as one number (f64 on the wire). src/host.ts encodes the JS value per the prop's kind (PROP_VALUE_KIND in the spec):
+setProp and animate carry every value as one number (f64 on the wire). framework/src/host.ts encodes the JS value per the prop's kind (PROP_VALUE_KIND in the spec):

 • f32 props (dimensions, scalars, degrees) pass through as-is.